-As mentioned, the Kyoto Protocol is the first additional protocol to the UNFCCC – United Nations Framework Convention on Climate Change.
-This is the first international agreement to fight climate change, established in 1992.
-The abbreviation also refers to the UN climate change secretariat.
-Which is located in Bonn, Germany.
-More so, the UNFCCC has been signed by 197 countries and is nearly a universal treaty.
+As mentioned, the Kyoto Protocol is the first additional protocol to the UNFCCC, the United Nations Framework Convention on Climate Change.
+The convention is the first international agreement to fight climate change, established in 1992.
+It is signed by 197 countries, making it a nearly universal treaty.
+More so, the abbreviation also refers to the UN climate change secretariat in Bonn, Germany.

 The Kyoto Protocol

-Each nation has individual targets to work towards.
-These targets follow the principles of the UNFCCC.
-Meaning that it puts a greater pressure on Annex I countries.
-For example, it sets binding emission reduction targets for 37 industrialised countries, the EU and the so called economies in transition.
-The latter is a group of nations that count as Annex I countries because their economies are growing.
+Each nation had individual emission targets.
+These goals followed the principles of the UNFCCC, which means they were stricter for Annex I countries.
+For example, it set binding emission reduction targets for 37 industrialised countries, the EU and the so-called economies in transition.
+The latter refers to nations with growing economies, hence counting as Annex I.

-The mechanisms aim to reduce greenhouse gas emissions while being cost-effective for all.
-Another aim of these mechanisms is to enable a fair distribution of green technology.
+The Kyoto protocol had three global marked-based mechanisms.
+These were international emission trading, clean development mechanism (CDM) and joint implementation(JI).
+The mechanisms aimed to reduce greenhouse gas emissions while being cost-effective for all.
+Another aim was to enable a fair distribution of green technology.

-In 2012, the emissions of the industrialised nations had dropped 20 % from 1990 levels.
-The EU had cut emissions with 19 % and countries such as Germany 23 %.
-These numbers show some of the positive effects of the Kyoto protocol.
-However, the overall global emissions had gone up about 38 %.
+The protocol managed to reduce emissions from the industrialised nations that had signed it.
+For example, by 2012, emissions had dropped by 20 % compared to the level in 1990.
+The European Union had cut emissions by 19 % and countries like Germany by 23 %.
+These numbers show a positive outcome of the Kyoto protocol.
+However, the total global emissions increased by about 38 % during the same period.

-One of the issues was that the United States never signed the Kyoto Protocol.
-More so, China counted as a Non-Annex I nation (a developing nation).
-Which means that the binding part of the Kyoto Protocol did not apply to China.
-These two nations are the world’s greatest emitters of greenhouse gases.
-Today, China is responsible for 27 % of the emissions while the US stands for 11 % of the global total.
+One of the reasons for the results above was that the worlds leading greenhouse gas emitters, China and the United States, failed to reduce their emissions.
+The United States, which counted as an Annex I nation, never signed the Kyoto protocol.
+At the same time, China counted as a Non-Annex I country, which meant that the binding part of the protocol did not apply to China.
+Today, China is responsible for about 27 % of the emissions, while the US represents 11 % of the global total.

-Because of the above facts, many refer to the protocol as a failure.
-Furthermore, it was criticised for the lack of climate targets for developing nations.
-This made it possible for the economies of countries like China, India and Indonesia to grow rapidly.
+Because of the facts above, many refer to the protocol as a failure.
+Furthermore, it got criticised for the lack of climate targets for nations in the Global South.
+The lack of emission restrictions made it possible for countries like China, India and Indonesia to develop their industrial sector.
 Naturally, the development led to huge emissions of greenhouse gases.
-Today, more than half of the worlds emissions come from developing or emerging economies.
+Today, more than half of the world’s emissions come from developing or emerging economies.

 The Paris Agreement

-The Paris Agreement is seen as a more successful agreement than the Kyoto Protocol.
-Since it includes nearly all of the countries in the world.
-This means that all countries, industrialised or developed, has agreed to reduce global warming.
-This also includes that all nations have agreed to reduction targets.
-However, most nations have struggled to meet their targets.
+The Paris Agreement is seen as a more successful agreement than the Kyoto protocol, partly because it demands reductions from nearly all the countries in the world.
+This means that all countries, industrialised or not, have agreed to reduce greenhouse gas emissions.
+However, most nations struggle to meet their targets.